-There is a new way to buy health insurance: the Health Insurance Marketplace.
-To assist you as you evaluate options for you and your family, this notice provides some basic information about the new Marketplace and employment-based health coverage offered by your employer.
+You can buy health insurance through the Health Insurance Marketplace.
+To assist you as you evaluate options for you and your family, this notice provides some basic information about the Marketplace and the health coverage offered by CRI.

 What Is the Health Insurance Marketplace?